tobymackenzie/dotfiles/README.md

 Modifying
 ---------

 This project is organized into folders for each different type of thing the configuration is for ('/sh' for sh based shells, 'vim' for vim, etc).
+Look through the files and modify any to taste.
 If you add any files that need to be symlinked in the home folder (or elsewhere) add them to the `src/links.config` file.

 License
 -------